IB Diploma Programme

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.”

-School-supported self-taught language (SSST) courses and online language courses may be available.
+School-supported self-taught language (SSST) courses and online language courses may be available for SL only.
 Consult with the Admissions Office.
+Additional costs apply.

 Disclaimer: Students may choose no more than one online course in their selections, and entry into the course is subject to a successful interview.
 Please note that there is an additional cost for online and SSST courses.